sanjaybasu/medicaid-transfer-learning/README.md

 ## Overview

 This repository contains the complete implementation of transfer learning approaches for predicting acute care utilization in Medicaid populations across different states.
-The code supports the research published in npj Health Systems.

 ## Repository Structure